Latvian Land Reform of 1920

 The Latvian Land Reform of 1920 (1920. gada agrārā reforma Latvijā) was a land reform act expropriating land under the Republic of Latvia in 1920 (during the Latvian War of Independence shortly after independence).
 The agrarian reform law of 1920 sought to transfer most of the land from Baltic German nobles to Latvian farmers.
-On September 16, 1920 Constitutional Assembly of Latvia passed the law of the Land reform, which would break up large landholdings and redistribute land to those peasants who worked it and to the newly created Latvian State Land Fund.
-Similar land reforms were carried out in Estonia (1919), Lithuania (March 29, 1922) and Poland (December 28, 1925).
+On 16 September 1920 the Constitutional Assembly of Latvia passed the law of the Land reform, which would break up large landholdings and redistribute land to those peasants who worked it and to the newly created Latvian State Land Fund.
+Similar land reforms were carried out in Estonia (1919), Lithuania (29 March 1922) and Poland (28 December 1925).

 Background

-Before World War I some 2% of landowners owned 53% of land in Kurzeme and Vidzeme, in Latgale it was 38%.
-The Agrarian reform Law of September 16, 1920 created State Land Fund which took over 61% of all land.
+Before World War I some 2% of landowners owned 53% of the land in Kurzeme and Vidzeme, and 38% in Latgale.
+The agrarian reform law of 16 September 1920 created the State Land Fund which took over 61% of all land.